About Friends of the DredgeHelping Preserve and Restore the Sumpter Valley Gold Dredge

 Friends of the Dredge Board of Directors

-My interest in the preservation of the history of the Dredge stems from the fact that my husbands family plaid an integral role in the running of the Dredge from 1945 to 1954.
+My interest in the preservation of the history of the Dredge stems from the fact that my husbands family played an integral role in the running of the Dredge from 1945 to 1954.
 Since becoming a part of the Board, I have come to realize the vital importance of keeping history alive for young and old to enjoy.

 Board of Directors